b3nbino/b3nbino/README.md

 - contacts-db: Updated version of Contacts project using PSQL
 - ls215: Practice using computational thinking and problem solving.
 Many many problems.
 - ls220: Data Structures and Algorithms (first and second passes)
-- aoc2024: My attempts at doing advent of code 2024
+- aoc2024: My attempts at doing <a href="https://adventofcode.com/"> Advent of Code </a> 2024